thomas-young/RotatedRectangleBoundingBox/README.md

-# Rotated Rectanlge Bounding Box Annotation Tool
+# Rotated Rectangle Bounding Box Annotation Tool

 ## How to Use